 Trello leverages its set of features, including billing/invoicing, document management, document storage, e-mail marketing, and knowledge management, to revolutionize your marketing.

 Workfront promises to help you build creative teams and digital marketing through its limited number of features.
-That’s if you’re okay with relatively complex Gantt Charts, unlike those offered by Welcome.
+That’s if you’re okay with relatively complex Gantt Charts, unlike those offered by Content Marketing Platform.

 A popular collaborative work management solution, its features include calendar, change, and capacity management together with compliance tracking and collaboration tools.